Fiber laser systems kill bacteria in the human body

 Plasma qualities depend on a number of parameters involved in its creation.
 Laser module characteristics, irradiation conditions, and target parameters determine the processes occurring in generated plasmas.
 It is also important to monitor the plasma condition constantly due to its short life.
 Specialized detectors provide full details of plasma characteristics, including density, temperature, etc.

 Fiber lasers have greatly contributed to plasma accelerator production.
-They have found implementations in high energy physics, biological and medical sciences, etc. And there is still space for further research and innovations.
+They have found implementations in high-energy physics, biological and medical sciences, etc. And there is still space for further research and innovations.

 In recent years, fiber lasers have proved to be an essential part of scientific fields, including the above-mentioned applications.
 The evolving role of science in many spheres demonstrates the growing interest in scientific research activities of fiber laser systems.